 The Human Cancer Model Initiative (HCMI) is an international consortium that is generating novel human tumor-derived culture models with associated genomic and clinical data.
 The HCMI consortium includes the US-National Cancer Institute, part of the National Institutes of Health, Cancer Research UK, foundation Hubrecht Organoid Technology, and Wellcome Trust Sanger Institute.
 The goal of HCMI is to create up to one thousand cancer models from patient tumors.
 To address the issue of tumor complexity, the HCMI will use next-generation culture techniques to develop models whose molecular characterization is more similar to that of the parent tumor.

-In the future, resulting cancer models may be utilized to accomplish goals including, but not limited to, defining essential cancer pathways, determining mechanisms of drug resistance, and assessing response to small molecules.
-In addition, the models can be used to study the biology of the various cell types.
+In the future, the cancer models may be utilized, for example, to define essential cancer pathways, determine mechanisms of drug resistance, and assess response to small molecules.
+In addition, the models can be used to study the biology of the cell types of origin.
 The HCMI-developed models and related data will be available to the world-wide research community.

 - The National Cancer Institute (NCI) has funded Cancer Model Development Centers (CMDCs) to generate fully credentialed cancer models originating from patient tissues.